mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 flush log [error|message|trace|debug]

 The commands above can be executed either by using maxadmin utility or via debug client API with telnet.
 The sequence number included in the log filename is used to separate files from each other.
-The logic behind sequence numbering is such that if the log directory is empty when MaxScale is started, new log files will be created with sequence number 1 in their names, skygw_err1.log, for example.
-If files of the same type already exist, the new MaxScale process opens the file with largest sequence number and applies into it.
-If existing log file isn’t writable for the user that MaxScale runs on, new log file will be created with bigger sequence number.
+The logic behind sequence numbering is such that if the log directory is empty when MariaDB MaxScale is started, new log files will be created with sequence number 1 in their names, skygw_err1.log, for example.
+If files of the same type already exist, the new MariaDB MaxScale process opens the file with largest sequence number and applies into it.
+If existing log file isn’t writable for the user that MariaDB MaxScale runs on, new log file will be created with bigger sequence number.

 More information about log files and administering them can be found from **MaxScale Administration Tutorial**.